ibm-functions/composer/README.md

   email](https://medium.com/openwhisk/a-composition-story-using-ibm-cloud-functions-to-relay-sms-to-email-d67fc65d29c)

 ## Contributions
-We are looking forward your feedback and criticism.
+We are looking forward to your feedback and criticism.
 We encourage you to [join us on slack](http://ibm.biz/composer-users).
 File bugs and we will squash them.

 We welcome contributions to Composer and Shell.
 See [CONTRIBUTING.md](CONTRIBUTING.md).